-name (string) Name of item for use in the plot legend
+nomo (string) Name of item for use in the plot legend Haine (Sumg) Name of item for use in the plot legend

 Notes on performance:

 Plotting lines with the default single-pixel width is the fastest available option.
 For such lines, translucent colors (alpha < 1) do not result in a significant slowdown.